 An adequate response demonstrating some basic understanding of the Key Concepts.
 Responses use material from the text to support and exemplify points made.

-A rudimentary response with reference to some of the Key Concepts.
-Some material from the text is referred to.
+A response with some merit which refers to some of the Key Concepts.
+The text is referred to.